-Knowing the difference between Investment-Linked Policies (ILPs) and Whole-life Insurance can protect Singaporeans from investment risks or insufficient coverage.
+What’s the difference between Investment-Linked Policies (ILPs) and Whole-life Insurance?
+And how can they protect Singaporeans from investment risks or insufficient coverage?

 Insurance products are complex financial instruments that most Singaporeans do not easily understand.
 Investment-Linked Policies (ILPs) and Whole-life Policies are two of the most common insurance products in Singapore.
-Because they have similar features, it is easy to mistake one for the other.
+Because they have similar features, it’s easy to mistake one for the other.

-An ILP is an insurance product that invests your money in the market, with the intention of giving the policyholder higher returns.
+An Investment-Linked Policy (ILP) is an insurance product that invests your money in the market, with the intention of giving the policyholder higher returns.

 ILPs also offer monetary benefits that are paid out should specified events occur.
-These events are pre-agreed between the insurer offering the policy and the individual who signs up for it.
-(You may recognise this as a classic function of insurance.)
+These events are pre-agreed between the insurer and the individual who signs up for it.

-Because ILPs are sold by insurance companies, it is often possible to add riders that boost insurance coverage, or extend the scope to events not previously included.
+Because ILPs are sold by insurance companies, it’s often possible to add “riders” that boost insurance coverage.
+Riders extend the scope to events previously not included.